Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 (2.b) scripts you can launch:

-(2.b.1) autoTracto2Regions.py: used when a 2 roi based tractography is to be done, takes no argument, must be launchned from the folder containing your data cases you created with the generator
+(2.b.1) autoTracto2Regions.py: used when a 2 roi based tractography is to be done, takes no argument, must be launchned from Level1 (see 2.a)

 USE: shell>> python autoTracto2Regions.py